xavier-musy/UCIHARTidy/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-And extract it a directory named Data.
+And extract it in a directory named Data.

-A tidy data set will be saved in the Data directory, as TidyData.txt.
+A tidy data set will be saved in the same Data directory, as TidyData.txt.

 The [Code book](CodeBook.md) details the tidy data.